sam4rth/Random-Stuff/React Learning Roadmap.md

 		- [Stack Overflow](https://stackoverflow.com/questions/tagged/reactjs)
 		- [Reactiflux Discord](https://www.reactiflux.com/)
 - ### GitHub Education
-	- Login to Github Education and look if there you can find good resources with stru
+	- Login to GitHub Education and see if you can find some good resources with structure.